 IT WAS NOT A SINGLE HORRIBLE INCIDENT that triggered my fear of flying.
-It was a gradual accumulation of minor, uncomfortable episodes that have hardened, like plaque, into an unyielding anxiety.
+It was a gradual accumulation of minor uncomfortable episodes that have cured over time to become a stiff, immovable anxiety.
 While working out of Yellowknife as a journalist, there were too many unsettling Arctic flights, bumping through thick weather, or onto crude gravel runways.
 There was an attempted landing through a thunderstorm in Montreal, when I pressed my face into the chest of my blessedly calm seatmate, who cradled me as we were tossed around inside black clouds before detouring to Ottawa.
 There was an overseas flight that made an emergency landing in Goose Bay, Newfoundland, after a chemical odour filled the cabin.
 (We later learned that a passenger had spat medicated mouthwash into the lavatory sink, and the fumes had seeped into the ventilation system.)
 Add to this that I come from a family of worriers, who have handed down an alarmist mentality with a default setting to worst case.

 The possibility of crashing is the overriding, though distant, factor in my unease.
 It is all of my other anxieties—enclosed spaces, loss of control, inability to flee, potential proximity to vomit—brought together in the cauldron of an airplane.
 Before boarding, I always glance around the lounge, wondering if others are sitting in a cloud of private torture.
 If the 9/11 attacks did not kick up fear and paranoia among the calmest flyers, the resulting security and surveillance measures have, at the very least, made the process more stressful.
 According to a widely cited American study commissioned by Boeing in 1980, one in six adults is afraid of flying.
 It remains the most expansive survey of its kind, and I imagine the ratio still holds today, despite advances in aviation safety.
 After all, planes still crash.